-I am a scholar of European visual culture, particularly in relation to resource extraction, scientific knowledge, and media technologies in the eighteenth and nineteenth centuries.
+I am a historian of European visual culture, particularly in relation to resource extraction, scientific knowledge, and media technologies in the eighteenth and nineteenth centuries.
 I am a Senior Lecturer (i.e., associate professor) in art history at the University of St Andrews in Scotland.
 I hold a BA from Harvard University (2008) and a PhD from Columbia University (2016).
 In 2024 I am also an "invited professor" at the Sorbonne in Paris.

 My recent publications have explored: art and infrastructure in nineteenth-century Britain (nonsite); resource extraction and German romanticism (Apollo Magazine); and race in eighteenth-century French art (journal18).